-LED Lights Installed at Malden Towers Garage
+LED Lights Installed at Dartmouth Towers Garage

 Monthly Parking Rates Increased February 1, 2016

-Effective February 1 the Malden Parking Program raised the monthly parking rates to more reasonably reflect current economic and competitive conditions.
-The prevailing parking rate at the CBD and Jackson Street Garages increased to $135, while the Dartmouth Towers and Gardens Garages increased to $105 per month.
+Effective February 1, 2016 the Malden Parking Program raised the monthly parking rates to more reasonably reflect current economic and competitive conditions.
+The prevailing parking rate at the CBD and Jackson Street Garages increased to $135, while the Dartmouth Towers and Dartmouth Gardens Garages increased to $105 per month.
 These represent a $1 per day increase at Jackson Street, a $1.17 increase at CBD and only a $.33 increase at the Towers and Gardens.

-In its study, the MAPC recommended a rate increase to $150 per month at the CBD and Jackson Street Garages.
+In its study, MAPC recommended a rate increase to $150 per month at the CBD and Jackson Street Garages.
 The MAPC study compared these rates to the $6 per day MBTA lots, which are subsidized.
 With 20 business days in an average month, the MBTA monthly rate is $120.

-We understand that any increase during today’s financial climate can be difficult, which is why we have decided to keep the rates below the MAPC recommendation for the CBD and Jackson Street Garages and keeping the open air lots at the same $75 rate they have been since 2009.
+We understand any increase during today’s financial climate can be difficult, which is why we decided to keep the rates below the MAPC recommendation for the CBD and Jackson Street Garages and keeping the open air lots at the same $75 rate they have been since 2009.
 While these lots may not be as convenient to the train or a person’s work, they are a less costly alternative.
-If you are interested in changing parking areas, please contact the Laz Parking Office at 781-324-2090.
+If you are interested in changing parking areas, please contact the Laz Parking office at 781-324-2090.

 MRA/City Partner with MAPC on Downtown Parking Study

-The Metropolitan Area Planning Council (MAPC) released its final report of findings on a Malden Center Parking Study that highlights the needs and challenges facing local businesses, consumers and visitors to the downtown Malden area.
-The MAPC is the regional planning agency for cities and towns in Metro Boston and focuses on a number of issues including land use, transportation and economic development.
+Metropolitan Area Planning Council (MAPC) released its final report of findings on a Malden Center Parking Study that highlights the needs and challenges facing local businesses, consumers and visitors to the downtown Malden area.
+MAPC is the regional planning agency for cities and towns in Metro Boston and focuses on a number of issues including land use, transportation and economic development.
 The study was funded in part through a state grant and by the Malden Redevelopment Authority (MRA) through its off-street parking program.

-With the number of transformative changes taking place in the downtown, including new developments and businesses, the study will be an essential tool to assist the City and the MRA to better understand how parking is currently being utilized in and around Malden Square.
+With the number of transformative changes taking place in the downtown, including new developments and businesses, the study will be an essential tool to assist the City and MRA to better understand how parking is currently being utilized in and around Malden Square.
 Examined were parking patterns and capacity – including parking lots, garages and on-street parking.
 Parking regulations, consistency and enforcement were also carefully studied.
-Additionally, more than 400 residents, business owners, employees and visitors participated in an online survey to identify their perceptions about parking including busiest times of day and were asked for their suggestions about potential solutions.
+Additionally, more than 400 residents, business owners, employees and visitors participated in an online survey to identify their perceptions about parking including busiest times of day and their suggestions about potential solutions.

-The recommendations are designed to help increase availability for short term parking, maximize City parking capacity, reduce demand for parking by improving walkability, and bike use and to coordinate policies for on street and public off-street parking.
+The recommendations are designed to help increase availability for short term parking, maximize City parking capacity, reduce demand for parking by improving walkability and bike use and to coordinate policies for on-street and public off-street parking.
 Limiting on-street parking to two hours, installing meters and utilizing price to shift long-term parking from street spaces to parking garages are included in the recommendations.